ExtensityAI/symbolicai/README.md

 <class 'botdyn.expressions.Symbol'>(value=It is Sunday.)
 ```

 The current `&`-operation uses very simple logical statements `and`, `or` and `xor` via prompts to compute the logical implication.
-However, one can also define custom operations to perform more complex and robust logical operations, which also can use verification constraints to validate the outcomes and ensure a desired behavior, which we will explore in the next sections.
+However, one can also define custom operations to perform more complex and robust logical operations, which can also use verification constraints to validate the outcomes and ensure a desired behavior.
+We will explore this in the next sections.

 ## Custom Operations